Why Injection Molding is Better

 Consistency is Key (and the Proof is in the Product)

 Polydeck’s injection molding process involves heating the raw material of proprietary polyurethane or rubber blends into a liquid state and injecting it under extreme pressure into a cavity containing a wide range of mold geometries required to make each specific product.
-These components and geometries allow a myriad of combinations relating to the aperture size and shape, fastening type, and surface features, while producing panels that eliminate any trapped air and/or voids inside the panel which compromise integrity.
-Every panel made by injection molding is run at the same exact temperature for the same length of time, meaning all panels are identical in look and performance.
+These components and geometries allow a myriad of combinations relating to the aperture size and shape, fastening type, and surface features, while producing panels that minimize any trapped air and/or voids inside the panel which compromise integrity.
 The entire process is carefully calibrated and computer controlled to monitor key process indicators from panel to panel, minimizing operator errors, and ensuring consistency.

-Ultimately, when choosing screen media, producers should consider more than the initial price of the media, and base their decision on the overall costs saved over the life of the screen panel.
+Ultimately, when choosing screen media, producers should consider the quality and value of the media, and base their decision on the overall costs saved over the life of the screen panel.
 Compared to media options sold at a lower cost, Polydeck screen media offers a range of time and cost-saving benefits that no one else can offer.

 To learn more about Polydeck’s injection molding processes and how you can save money and screen materials more efficiently, contact a Polydeck screen media expert today!